Undergraduate Course: Disease, Medicine and Society in Britain since 1750 (ECSH10106)

 On completion of this course, the student will be able to:

-- demonstrate, by way of seminar participation and written coursework, a detailed knowledge of the social history of medicine within the British context;
+- demonstrate a detailed knowledge of the social history of medicine within the British context;

-- demonstrate, by way of seminar participation and written coursework, an ability to understand, evaluate and utilise a variety of primary source materials;
+- understand, evaluate and utilise a variety of primary source materials;

 - demonstrate independence of mind and initiative; intellectual integrity and maturity; an ability to evaluate the work of others, including peers.